 Quick verdict

-Choose ChatGPT if you need general-purpose ai tasks, content writing, coding assistance.
-Choose Consensus if you prioritize researchers, students, science writers, evidence-based professionals.
+Choose ChatGPT if your daily work is mostly general-purpose conversational AI with the largest plugin/tool ecosystem.
+Choose Consensus if your daily work is mostly Researchers, students, science writers, evidence-based professionals.
 ChatGPT scores higher in user reviews (4.7 vs 4.4).
 Both offer free tiers — try each before committing.

 ChatGPT